MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/Troubleshooting-OM-Agent-installation-on-a-Nano-Server.md

 ---
-title: Troubleshooting OM Agent installation on a Nano Server ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
-ms.assetid: 5ad93e36-e6b9-44d5-bdc3-440b2ed44483
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
+title:  Troubleshooting OM Agent installation on a Nano Server ms.technology:  operations-manager ms.assetid:  5ad93e36-e6b9-44d5-bdc3-440b2ed44483
 ---

 # Troubleshooting OM Agent installation on a Nano Server
 If you encounter any difficulties with setting up the Operations Manager Agent on a Nano Server you can use the checklist below for possible solutions.